damianoneill/healthbot/docs/bulk-provisioning.md

 To solidify your understanding of the tool, I will demonstrate a use case below.

-A Healthbot users has an Excel spreadsheet containing a list of Devices; their management IP address and username and passwords for connecting to them.
+A Healthbot users has an Excel spreadsheet containing a list of Devices; their management IP address, username and passwords for connecting to them.

 ![excel devices](assets/bulk/devices.png)